Jane Senior: Life

-The county of Surrey, most of the metropolitan part of which is shown here south of the Thames, as the zone stood when joining the inceptive County of London in 1889.
-It contained in the part shown and three parishes beyond, to the east, many poor streets.
+The county of Surrey, most of the metropolitan part of which is shown here south of the Thames, as it stood when it joined the new County of London in 1889.
+In the part shown and three parishes beyond, to the east, it contained many poor streets.
 These are shaded blue and black, by Charles Booth (social reformer).

-Senior was born Jane Elizabeth Hughes at Uffington on 10 December 1828, daughter of John Hughes and the only sister of the author Thomas Hughes and five other brothers.
+Senior was born at Uffington on 10 December 1828, daughter of John Hughes and the only sister of the author Thomas Hughes and five other brothers.
+She was named Jane Elizabeth Hughes.

-Senior did relief work for material aid for the victims of the Franco-Prussian War of 1870 as part of the inceptive National Society for Aid to Sick and Wounded in War, in 1905 reconstituted as the British Red Cross.
-She directed many practicalities for handling these donations.
+Senior did relief work to provide material aid to victims of the Franco-Prussian War of 1870, as part of the newly founded National Society for Aid to Sick and Wounded in War (which in 1905 was reconstituted as the British Red Cross).
+She directed many practical measures for handling donations.

-Work with impoverished children in Surrey led to Senior's appointment in January 1873, as an assistant inspector of workhouses.
-This post was given to her by James Stansfeld, against civil service opposition.
-The goal of the post was a Civil Service Report, which she framed as covering both pauper girls as school children, and their histories after school.
-When the Report appeared in 1875, the 1874 general election having intervened, it bore heavy criticism by Royal Navy senior officer Carleton Tufnell, acting in concert with The Times.
+Senior's work with impoverished children in Surrey led to her appointment in January 1873 as an assistant inspector of workhouses.
+This post was given to her by James Stansfeld, President of the Local Government Board, against civil service opposition.
+The goal of the post was a Civil Service Report, which Senior framed as covering both pauper girls as school children and their histories after leaving school.
+When the Report appeared in 1875, the 1874 general election having intervened, it was the target of heavy criticism by a senior Royal Navy officer, Carleton Tufnell, acting in concert with The Times.

-A meeting called by the Reverend Thomas Vincent Fosbery (then chaplain to Bishop Samuel Wilberforce) in May 1874, at Lambeth Palace.
-It brought together Senior, Elizabeth, wife of the Very Reverend Harold Browne Bishop of Winchester, Catharine Tait, and Mary Elizabeth Townsend (1841-1918).
-They agreed to set up the Girls' Friendly Society, founded on 1 January 1875 so young, "wholly unblemished" servants could have a friend of a higher social class with whom to meet, read, sew, take refreshment.

-Senior, with Caroline Emelia Stephen and her cousin founded instead, the rivalling Metropolitan Association for Befriending Young Servants in 1876, to habilitate institutionalised and vulnerable girls in London.
-Senior had not found enough common ground with GFS's senior Anglicans who used the geographical units of the church and some of whom insisted on no hint a servant's impropriety.
-Instead her successful organisation sought to de-institutionalise recruits, from such places as workhouses into becoming reliable, skilled servants.
-Senior, with the support of Thomas John Barnardo, had lobbied for MABYS, and similar bodies, to be automatically made guardians until the age of 20 for any child who had been in Poor Law care for over five years.
+In May 1874, the Reverend Thomas Vincent Fosbery, then chaplain to Bishop Samuel Wilberforce, called a meeting at Lambeth Palace which brought together Senior, Elizabeth, wife of the Very Reverend Harold Browne, Bishop of Winchester, Catharine Tait, and Mary Elizabeth Townsend (1841-1918).
+They agreed to set up the Girls' Friendly Society, which was founded on 1 January 1875, with the aim of young "wholly unblemished" servants having a friend of a higher social class with whom to meet, read, sew, and take refreshment.
+In 1876 Senior, with Caroline Emelia Stephen and her cousin, founded the rival Metropolitan Association for Befriending Young Servants (MABYS), to habilitate institutionalised and vulnerable girls in the metropolis.
+Senior had not found enough common ground with the GFS's senior Anglicans, who used the geographical parishes of the church, some of whom insisted on no hint a servant's impropriety.
+Instead, her more successful organisation sought to de-institutionalise recruits, from such places as workhouses, into becoming reliable, skilled servants.
+Senior, with the support of Thomas John Barnardo, had lobbied for MABYS, and similar bodies, to be automatically made guardians until the age of 20 of any child who had been in Poor Law care for over five years.

-She died of 'cancer of the womb' and exhaustion on 24 March 1877, aged 48; and is buried in Brookwood Cemetery in Surrey.
+Senior died of 'cancer of the womb' and exhaustion on 24 March 1877, aged 48; and is buried in Brookwood Cemetery in Surrey.